OneMadGypsy/SimPIL-Font/README.md

 When you call `Font` with a `fontdirs` argument, this system checks the database for the directory.
 If it exists, modification dates are compared.
 If the database has an old modification date for this directory or the directory has never been scraped, the directory and all subdirectories are scraped for '.ttf' fonts.
 This means you only need to supply `fontdirs` values, once ... ever.

-The absolute very first time you ever use `Font()`, it will create a `./dat/` directory and put a `shelve` database in it.
+The absolute very first time you ever import `simpilfont`, it will create a `./dat/` directory and put a database in it.
 It also creates a `./dat/fonts/` directory.
 Copy fonts to `./dat/fonts/`, and on the next run of `Font()`, they will be found and registered in the database.
 If you intend to go this route, you never have to use the `fontdirs` argument.